cpfaff/rtematres/README.md

 * Search

 Search for terms by name.
-If you search for one letter only it will list all terms that begin with the letter.

 ```r